Mariolandaf/Multivariate-Study-Impact-of-Green-Areas-on-Air-Quality-in-Monterrey/README.md

 ## Technologies Used
 - Python (Pandas, Rasterio)
 - Google Earth Engine
-- Mixed-Effects Models
+- Mixed-Effects Models with R
-- Box-Cox Transformations
+- Box-Cox Transformations with R

 This project serves as a foundation for future research on the relationship between vegetation and air pollution in urban settings.